1994 Atlantic hurricane season: Tropical Depression Five

-A tropical wave that was first noted on August 17 tracked westward and reached the Caribbean on August 26.
-The wave moved across the Yucatán Peninsula, and developed into a tropical depression on August 29 in the Bay of Campeche.
-Moving west-northwestward, the system remained below tropical storm status, and made landfall near Tampico on August 31.

-Mexico was affected by rainfall from Tropical Depression Five, which peaked at 16.18 in, while associated moisture from the depression affected San Antonio, Texas.
+A tropical wave that was first noted on August 17 tracked westward.
+Convective associated with the wave did not organize until it reached the western Caribbean on August 26.
+After the wave crossed the Yucatán Peninsula, a reconnaissance aircraft indicated that a tropical depression formed over Bay of Campeche.
+Moving west-northwestward, the system remained below tropical storm status, peaking with winds of 35 mph (55 km/h) and a minimum pressure of 1005 mbar.
+Early on August 31, the depression made landfall in Tamaulipas near Tampico.
+Mexico was affected by rainfall from Tropical Depression Five, which peaked at 16.18 in in Aldama, Tamaulipas, while associated moisture from the cyclone affected San Antonio, Texas.

 Tropical Storm Debby

-A tropical depression developed from another tropical wave on September 9.
+A tropical depression developed from another tropical wave on September 9 approximately 175 mi east of Barbados.
 Surface observations and ship reports suggested that it developed into Tropical Storm Debby on September 10, despite poor organization evidenced by satellite imagery.
-Peaking with winds of 70 mph, the storm moved westward through the Leeward Islands and encountered wind shear which limited the storm's intensity and organization.
-Wind shear caused the system to deteriorate, and the circulation degenerated into a tropical wave on September 11.
+A few hours after striking Saint Lucia that day, Debby entered the Caribbean and peaked with winds of 70 mph (110 km/h) and a minimum pressure of 1006 mbar.
+However, Debby soon encountered wind shear, which limited the storm's intensity and organization.
+Wind shear caused the system to deteriorate, and the circulation degenerated into a tropical wave on September 11 about 170 mi south of Puerto Rico.
+The remnants continued westward and were last noted over the western Caribbean and adjacent areas of Mexico on September 15.

-Tropical Storm Debby killed four people and injured 24 on St. Lucia.
+Tropical Storm Debby killed four people and injured 24 on Saint Lucia.
 Heavy rainfall caused flooding and mudslides, which washed away hillside shacks, eight bridges, and parts of roads.
 Flood waters were chest-high in some locations, and the storm's winds damaged banana plantations.
 Mudslides caused by the storm blocked roads, and water supply was disrupted.
 On Martinique, one person drowned and some towns were flooded.
 Downed trees made roads impassable, and up to 20,000 people on the island lost power.
 Three deaths occurred in the Dominican Republic, and a fisherman drowned off of Puerto Rico.
 Throughout the areas affected by Debby, it is estimated that hundreds of people were homeless.
+Overall, Debby caused nine deaths and about $115 million in damage.